 UVic AERO is a group of engineering students that design, build and test Unmanned Aerial Systems (UAS).
 A UAS is a system comprised of an Unmanned Aerial Vehicle (UAV), a ground control station, and a system that communicates between the two.
-AERO competes annually in the Unmanned Systems Canada Student competition against other Canadian Universities.
+AERO competes annually in the Aerial Evolution Canada Student competition against other Canadian Universities.

 AERO’s ultimate goal is to provide students with the opportunity to gain experience working in the fast-growing industry of aerial robotics.
 Members learn to apply practical skills as they design and create software, circuit boards, mechanical devices, and airframes, all while working in a large team of students across many different disciplines